 It is nothing but investing Rs.80000 after dividend distribution at NAV Rs.20.

-So investing in a scheme because it is declaring dividend in the near future is meaningless.
-Usually a company with a liberal dividend policy may enjoy greater investor interest in the stock market.
+So investing in a scheme because it is declaring a dividend in the near future is meaningless.
+Usually, a company with a liberal dividend policy may enjoy greater investor interest in the stock market.
 The same is not applicable to an equity-oriented mutual fund.

 Investing more number of funds is not actual diversification.
 It may reduce your return.